CIA activities in Vietnam: Vietnam 1954

 In 1954, the CIA would remain consistent in its activities in Vietnam.
 The CIA's expansion included various stations throughout Vietnam and Laos.
 A station was also located in Cambodia, but relations with that country were broken off in 1963 and reinstated only during the 1970s.
 The CIA stations, though initially used solely for gathering intelligence and providing interpretations of events in Indochina, came to gain as much importance as the U.S. embassy in its scale of political relations with the South Vietnamese government due to its broad range of activities.
 The CIA stations in Vietnam were also responsible for conducting a full-scale war in Laos at that time in addition to South Vietnam paramilitary operations.

+In 1961, the U.S. government entrusted the CIA with irregular operations in Laos with the intent of negotiated settlement.
+In Vietnam, U.S. Army Special Forces teams were engaged in tribal programs similar to the one with Vang Pao.
+However, the CIA was in operation control because any deployment of Vietnam-based units to or across the Laotian border would be clandestine.
+The CIA was instructed by Washington to make decisions and which indigenous elements would participate.

 Another key event that occurred in 1954 was the creation of the Geneva Accords.
 Signed by France, Great Britain, the Soviet Union, China, and three Associated States of Indochina including Ho Chi Minh's Democratic Republic of Vietnam, the Accords addressed the issue of what to do with Vietnam since the Viet Minh had ended colonial rule in the north.
 Although the United States had agreed to respect the Accords, it would not sign them because the U.S. government disagreed with the provision that split Vietnam at the 17th parallel.
 These Accords would come to play a major role in the United States' decision to interfere with the situation in Vietnam.
 The U.S. government had provided the French with logistical support in their mission to defeat the Viet Minh.
 It was only a matter of time, however, before the French needed military support as well.
 Essentially, the Geneva Accords forced the United States to decide if it was willing to provide such assistance.
 As historian Thomas L. Ahern Jr stated, "In the end, the importance of halting Communism overshadowed the risks, and the United States embarked on its 21-year effort to create in South Vietnam a permanent barrier to Communist expansion in Southeast Asia."